 Hartley

-Conveniently located between Sydney and Bathurst beyond the Blue Mountains, the settlement of Hartley was once an important staging post for horse-drawn carriages heading west to the goldfields.
-The original village, dating to the 1830s, is now a perfectly-preserved vestige of the colonial past, with 17 buildings telling the story of life and hardships in regional Australia.
+This atmospheric 1830s village in the Blue Mountains was once an important staging post for horse-drawn carriages heading west to the goldfields.
+Step back in time – much of the original settlement is a perfectly-preserved vestige of the colonial past, with 17 buildings telling the story of life and hardships in regional Australia.

-Hartley Village is also the jumping off point for several easy walks.
-The River Walk begins near Corney’s Garage and follows the rocky slopes of the hillside as it drops towards the Lett River, passing the remains of Rowson’s Hut before returning to the village.
+Hartley village is also the jumping-off point for several easy walks through the Blue Mountains.
+The River Walk begins near Corneys Garage and follows the rocky slopes of the hillside as it drops towards the Lett River, passing the remains of Rowson’s Hut before returning to the village.

 Meanwhile, the scenic 8km route between Mount York and Hartley Vale is one of the state’s classic bushwalking trails.
 From Mount York, accessible by road from Mount Victoria, Berghofer’s Pass follows the original road from the Blue Mountains to the Western Plains, with many historic reminders along the way.